Snape: Now before we begin, I'm going to give you all your very, very first pop-quiz. Can anyone tell me what a portkey is? Yes, Ms. Granger.

 - Much more obviously, the troll who heals Anna at the beginning comments that it was lucky her heart wasn't hit by the ice magic.
 Guess what happens later.

-- Another subtle hint that Hans is playing with Anna's feelings and is just leading her on, particularly when Hans sings the line about the two of them finishing each other's - only for Anna to jump in to say "sandwiches," followed by Hans's "That's what I was gonna say!" showing that he's tailoring his acting to draw her in.
+- Another subtle hint that Hans is playing with Anna's feelings and is just leading her on is Han's line about the two of them finishing each other's - only for Anna to jump in to say "sandwiches," followed by Hans's "That's what I was gonna say!" showing that he's tailoring his acting to draw her in.

 - Elsa's words to Anna, "You can't marry a person you just met," not only refers to her immediate engagement with Hans, but also warns her that Hans isn't what she expected him to be.